History of Tenrikyo: Obtaining government authorization

 Sweeping away evils, please save us, Tenri-Ō-no-Mikoto.

-To put an end to the persecution, various followers sought for recognition from different religious and state authorities, even though this was against the wishes of Nakayama.
+To put an end to the persecution, various followers sought recognition from different religious and state authorities, even though this was against the wishes of Nakayama.
 Tenrikyo could not apply as a completely independent religion because Japanese law during the Meiji period did not grant civil authorization to churches outside of the established traditions, which at the time were Shinto, Buddhism, and Christianity.

 In 1880, Nakayama's eldest son, Shuji traveled to the Jifuku Temple (地福寺) at the foot of Mount Kongō, a Buddhist temple belonging to the Shingon sect.
 The Jifuku Temple agreed to Shuji's request to establish a church, and on September 22, 1880, the "Tenrin-Ō-Kōsha" (転輪王講社) church was formally inaugurated with a Buddhist fire rite and sermons by Buddhist priests.

 The Meisei confraternity spread Nakayama's teachings as moral philosophy and thus escaped persecution.
 Following this example, a petition was submitted on May 9, 1884, to establish an organization named, "Tenrin-Ō-Sha: Institute for the Study of Practical Ethics."
-Thought the office denied the request because of the lack authority to grant the request, an office called "Tenrin-Ō-Sha" was nevertheless opened in Osaka.
+Though the office denied the request because of the lack of authority to grant the request, an office called "Tenrin-Ō-Sha" was nevertheless opened in Osaka.

 In March and April 1885, the followers approached the Shinto Headquarters for the appointment of Shinnosuke Nakayama (Nakayama's grandson) and nine others as religious instructors.
 On May 22, Shinnosuke was appointed as a religious instructor, and the next day, May 23, the other religious instructors were also appointed, and permission was granted for the establishment of a sixth-degree church to be directly supervised by the Shinto Headquarters.
 On June 2, a letter accepting these appointments was sent to the Shinto authorities.

 The first attempt to obtain civil authorization happened on April 29, 1885, when the followers filed a petition to the governor of Osaka for permission to form the Tenrikyo Church.
 Attached with the petition were four texts – The Twelve Songs, Ofudesaki Part IV, Ofudesaki Part X, and the Story of Creation.
 The request was denied.
 On July 3, the followers filed a second petition to the governor of Osaka, which read, "Request to Establish the Shinto Tenrikyo Church."
 Again, the request was denied.